LankyCyril/genefab/README.md

 Initializes a GeneLabDataSet instance corresponding to `accession`.
-Each GeneLabDataSet contains references to assays performed in the study; they are stored under the field `assays` as a list of `Assay` instances.
+Each GeneLabDataSet contains references to assays performed in the study; they are stored under the field `assays` as a dictionary of `Assay` instances.
+The dictionary can be enumerated by keys (assay names) and values (Assay objects).

 Argument `storage_prefix` controls where the assay data is stored.
 For example, if `storage_prefix == ".genelab"`, the dataset accession is "GLDS-30", and the